Abhisarika

 Research Papers

-4. Borecki IB, Malhotra KC, Mathew S, Vijayakumar M, Poosha DVR and Rao DC.
-A family study of dermatoglyphic traits in India: Resolution of Genetic and Uterine environmental effects for palmar pattern ridge counts.
-American Journal of Physical Anthropology, 68:417-424, 1985.
+4. Borecki IB, Malhotra KC, Mathew S, Vijayakumar M, Poosha DVR and Rao DC (1985): A family study of dermatoglyphic traits in India.
+American Journal of Physical Anthropology, 68:417-424.

-6. Byard PJ, Poosha DVR, Satyanarayana M, Rao DC and Russell JM.
-Path analysis of family resemblance for craniofacial traits in Andhra Pradesh nuclear families and twins.
-Annals of Human Biology, 12:305-314, 1985.
+6. Byard PJ, Poosha DVR, Satyanarayana M, Rao DC and Russell JM (1985): Path analysis of family resemblance for craniofacial traits in Andhra Pradesh nuclear families and twins.
+Annals of Human Biology, 12:305-314.

-7. Byard PJ, DVR Poosha, and M Satyanarayana : Genetic and environmental determinates of height and weight in families from Andhra Pradesh, India, Hum.
-Biol., 57:621-33, 1985
+7. Byard PJ, DVR Poosha, and M Satyanarayana (1985): Genetic and environmental determinants of height and weight in families from Andhra Pradesh, India.
+Hum.
+Biol., 57:621-33.

-8. Byard PJ, Poosha DVR, Satyanarayana M and Rao DC.
-Family resemblance for components of craniofacial size and shape.
-Journal of Craniofacial Genetics and Developmental Biology, 5:229-238, 1985.
+8. Byard PJ, Poosha DVR, Satyanarayana M and Rao DC (1985): Family resemblance for components of craniofacial size and shape.
+Journal of Craniofacial Genetics and Developmental Biology, 5:229-238.

-9. Malhotra KC, Vijayakumar M, Borecki IB, Mathew S, Poosha DVR and Rao DC.
-Resolution of genetic and uterine environmental effects in a family study of new dermatoglyphic measure: sole pattern ridge counts.
-American Journal of Physical Anthropology, 74:103-108, 1987.
+9. Malhotra KC, Vijayakumar M, Borecki IB, Mathew S, Poosha DVR and Rao DC (1987): Resolution of genetic and uterine environmental effects in sole pattern ridge counts.
+American Journal of Physical Anthropology, 74:103-108.

-10. Mathew S, Vijayakumar M, Borecki IB, Malhotra KC, Poosha DVR and Rao DC.
-A family study of dermatoglyphic traits in India: Resolution of genetic and environmental effects for Manus, pes and total ridge counts in man.
-Journal of Genetics, 66:93-100, 1987.
+10. Mathew S, Vijayakumar M, Borecki IB, Malhotra KC, Poosha DVR and Rao DC (1987): Resolution of genetic and environmental effects for ridge counts in man.
+Journal of Genetics, 66:93-100.

 Ramsha Institute of Sexuality